-13 The 2016 paper measured the sense granularity with two methods: Section 2 was based on computer readable lexica, and Section 3 presented the multilingual method.
+5 The 2016 paper measured the sense granularity with two methods: Section 2 was based on computer readable lexica, and Section 3 presented the multilingual method.
 The former was the work of Nemeskey.
 The latter is the joint work of Borbély and Makrai, with equal contribution.
-In the 2018 paper, Makrai elaborated the multilingual method alone.
+In the 2018 paper, Makrai went on alone to elaborate the multilingual method.